 Our further analysis showed that offering ‘Innovative Products and Services’ is not a significant driver of customer experience when it is offered alone, but it is significant when combined with ‘Ease of Use’ and ‘Reliable’.

 We demonstrated that it was important for the agents to communicate the timeline for resolution along with accurately understanding the consumer’s need above other factors.

-Our analysis helped our customer get a deeper insight into the “actual” critical aspects impacting customer experience & loyalty.
+Our analysis helped our customers get a deeper insight into the “actual” critical aspects impacting customer experience & loyalty.
 Considering the above results, it appeared that “customer efforts” was an important aspect that needed to be tied to the survey responses and was our recommendation for inclusion in the survey form.
-This enabled the client to focus on business opportunities while improving on agent’s opportunities at an organization level.
-Through combined efforts, our client experienced an improvement of 9.4 points in Consumer Support Campaign and 12.1 points in Technical Support campaign was observed after 9 months of project completion.
+This enabled the client to focus on business opportunities while improving an agent’s opportunities at an organization level.
+Through combined efforts, our client experienced an improvement of 9.4 points in Consumer Support Campaign and 12.1 points in the Technical Support campaign was observed after 9 months of project completion.